sysrock18/otto-nba/README.md

-###[*Upgrade in progress*]
+###*Upgrade in progress*

 Otto NBA
 =========

-Web app developed with ReactJS that shows scoreboards of the NBA games of yesterday and the current conference standings of the league.
-I love coding and basketball.
+Web app built with ReactJS that shows current NBA scoreboards and current season conference standings of the league.

 ### Preview